At Studio 54 Night Magic

 Scene: Walking through the galleries to the exhibit.

-Scene: Norma Kamali designs, left back 1979 coat made from actual sleeping bags with woodland patterns, as well as a newer Sleeping Blanket Coat originally designed for André Leon Talley in silver lame.
+Scene: Norma Kamali, American Fashion Designer.
+Left back 1979 coat made from actual sleeping bags with woodland patterns, as well as a newer Sleeping Blanket Coat originally designed for André Leon Talley in silver lame.
 And Zandra Rhodes designs.

 Scene: Douglas Theodore Cornwall III wearing Polomo and Jeffrey Michael Anderson “I’m wearing Norma Kamali’s new deep v-neck black version of a pant suit that Bianca Jagger wore to Studio 54.
 The original was in white.
 I added the mock turtleneck.”
 He works with Kamali.